 Controls – 9/10

 At times, the controls can be somewhat unresponsive, but not to the extent that it ruins the gameplay, like what has happened with many other challenging games that have been developed in the past.
 Most often than not if a player makes a mistake, it is down to how they perform in the game, which is how it should be.
 Apart from this one minor gripe I have, I was particularly impressed with how the developers had handled the controls scheme; it makes it, unlike any other game I’ve played.

 Lifespan – 7/10

-	The single player campaign mode has 28 different levels, as well as and end boss fight, which dependent on player skill, can take up to 4 or 5 hours to complete.
-However, the game was designed to be a primary multiplayer experience, whereby two players control two chefs at the same time, which can make for many hours of entertainment.
+The single-player campaign mode in Overcooked has 28 different levels, as well as an end boss fight, which dependent on player skill, can take up to 4 or 5 hours to complete.
+However, the game was designed to be a primarily multiplayer experience, whereby two players control two chefs at the same time, which can make for many hours of entertainment.
 There was also DLC released for the game in addition, but with or without it, it does have a great deal to offer in terms of longevity.
-The only thing it lacks is online multiplayer, which I think would go a long way to improving the experience even further, but that may be an idea to implement with a possible sequel.
-The idea of a second game would be particularly exciting to me, since there is potentially a lot the developers could do to expand upon the concept even further,
+The only thing it lacks is an online multiplayer, which I think would go a long way to improving the experience even further, but that may be an idea to implement with a possible sequel.
+The idea of a second game would be particularly exciting to me since there is potentially a lot the developers could do to expand upon the concept even further.

 Storyline – 7/10